beling/book-pl/src/ch15-01-box.md

 is one more `Cons` value that holds `3` and a `List` value, which is finally `Nil`, the non-recursive variant that signals the end of the list.

-If we try to compile the code in Listing 15-3, we get the error shown in Listing 15-4:
+If we try to compile the code in listing 15-3, we get the error shown in Listing 15-4:

 ```text